yzhuoning/DeepAUC_OGB_Challenge/README.md

 This repo contains code submission for OGB challenge.
 Here, we focus on [**ogbg-molhiv**](https://ogb.stanford.edu/docs/leader_graphprop/), which is a binary classification task to predict target molecular property, e.g, whether a molecule inhibits HIV virus replication or not.
 The evaluation metric is **AUROC**.
 To our best knowledge, this is the first solution to directly optimize AUC score in this task.
 Our [**AUC-Margin loss**](https://arxiv.org/abs/2012.03173) improves baseline (DeepGCN) to **0.8159** and achieves SOTA performance **0.8352** when jointly training with Neural FingerPrints.
 Our approaches are implemented in **[LibAUC](https://github.com/Optimization-AI/LibAUC)**, which is a ML library for AUC optimization.

 ## Results on ogbg-molhiv
-We present our results on the ogbg-molhiv dataset with some strong baselines.
+**Our method ranks 1st place as of 10/11/2021 on the leaderboard!** We present our results on the ogbg-molhiv dataset with some strong baselines as below:

 | Method             |Test AUROC    |Validation AUROC  | Parameters    | Hardware |
 | ------------------ |------------------- | ----------------- | -------------- |----------|